 Aero bars?
 Sure.
 They can help the strong ride faster.
-Just please be safe and don’t take anyone down!
-If you are inexperienced using them on gravel roads or you don’t know this course?
-Then we suggest you don’t bring them to this event especially if you come to race.
-This is not a mega miles all day death ride where you may actually need the TT position.
+Just please be safe and don’t take anyone down if your hands should be on your hoods!
+If you are inexperienced using these contraptions on gravel roads, or you don’t know this course?
+Then we strongly suggest you don’t bring them to this event — especially if you come to race.
+Again, this is not a mega-miles-multi-hours death ride where you may actually need the another position to finish.

 In the end we’d hope you’re wise enough to ride something that is comfortable so you to complete the course smiling.
 If you’re new to this kind of gravel course we hope this info give you enough to make an educated decision.
 If you have fun and finish then we’ve accomplished one of our goals for our event and we hope you consider that a win.

 Be courteous and respectful at all times and encourage other riders on the course!
 Participants must obey all city, county, and state laws, and the rules of the road.
 Your safety is up to you.
 We will have feedzones but bring plenty of your own food and hydration.

 Download the course from Ride With GPS if you have a head unit.
 Cellular service may be spotty for some carriers but we still highly recommend taking along a mobile phone in case of an emergency.
 Of course, the chances of this “emergency scenario” are unlikely so take along the smartphone so you can snap photos and capture videos and share the memories.

 DO NOT LITTER YOUR GEL PACKS AND ENERGY FOOD WRAPPERS ALONG THE ROUTES!!